theshaune/essential/README.md

 ## Included Plugins
 - [disqus](http://disqus.com).
   disqus is lazy loaded on the post page, this helps keep your website fast.
-  To enable disqus on your website, sign up on [disqus](http://disqus.com) and follow the instructions to create your account.
+  1. To Enable disqus on your website, sign up on [disqus](http://disqus.com) and follow the instructions to create your account.
-  Enter your disqus shortcode, open `assets/js/index.js` and modify `var disqus_shortname = 'your-user-name-here'`.
+  2. Enter your disqus shortcode, open `assets/js/index.js` with your favourite text editor and modify `var disqus_shortname = 'your-user-name-here'`.
+  3. Comments are displayed on posts, to enable them open `posts.hbs` with your favourite text editor and uncomment `{{>comments}}`, this will insert the file `partials/comments.hbs`.

 - [highlight.js](https://highlightjs.org), [Usage Guide](https://highlightjs.org/usage/), [Live Demo](https://highlightjs.org/static/demo/).